 You will never find self-fulfillment if you are struggling.

-That is the lie I felt like we are all told.
+That is the lie I feel like we are all told.
 If we struggle, we cannot be happy and therefore cannot be fulfilled.

-But the problem isn’t the adversity itself, it is the way we look at it.
-We see struggle as bad and, to struggle is to fail.
+However, the problem isn’t the adversity itself; it is the way we look at it.
+We see struggle as bad, and to struggle is to fail.
 But it’s not.

-To struggle is to progress, to learn, to improve, to grow.
+To struggle is to progress, learn, improve, and grow.

-Self-fulfillment is an elusive concept at the best of times but when faced with adversity, it seems near impossible to find.
-Life is hard, messy and doesn’t ever seem to go the way we plan.
-Life just keeps getting in the way, seemingly throwing new obstacles for us to hurdle over in order to reach fulfillment but it’s like with every hurdle, the finish line just gets further away.
+Self-fulfillment is an elusive concept at the best of times, but when faced with adversity, it seems a great deal harder to find.
+Life is hard and doesn’t ever seem to go the way we plan.
+Life just keeps getting in the way, seemingly throwing new obstacles for us to hurdle over in order to reach personal fulfillment.

-We still search for self-fulfillment, that feeling of pure happiness and knowledge that we are doing the right thing at the right time.
-That feeling that no matter what, we added value into the world today and we are so proud of us.
+We still search for how to start living a life of self-fulfillment, that feeling of pure happiness and knowledge that we are doing the right thing at the right time.
+That feeling that no matter what, we added value into the world today.

 In this article, you will discover what true fulfillment is, and how to achieve self-fulfillment even during tough times.